Growth is the cornerstone of the goals of any business. It is an unsaid rule of all businesses to expand and increase their revenue over time.

 However, online businesses, especially SaaS businesses, have now started moving to being more customer-centric rather than product-centric.
 As they grow, every business aims to make their customer experience as smooth as possible to increase conversions.

-In this context, the conversion rate optimization is a crucial tactic for SaaS businesses.
+In this context, conversion rate optimization is a crucial tactic for SaaS businesses.
 The SaaS business model is built on long-term relationships and interactions with users, in fact that is where the profits are derived from.

 Therefore, the conversion rate optimization process in SaaS spans across all the parts of the customer journey, right from the time they first visit the website, to when they become promoters after upsells and expansions.